pavelolofinskiy/python-basic/README.md

 Hi!
-I made this repo in goal for make history about my study.
-It's representation of part of my knowledge.
+I made this repo in order to have notes about my studying.
+This is a representation of a part of my knowledge.